Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Preliminaries

 \subsection{Quantum Annealing}

-Today, two main architectures for quantum computers exist: gate model (also known as circuit model) and \ac{QA}~\cite{102:Carugno2022}.
-Gate model quantum computers use quantum gates to perform calculations, analogous to Boolean gates in classical computers.
-These processors are not yet fault-tolerant or large enough to reach quantum supremacy, a state that is referred to as the \ac{NISQ} era~\cite{152:Brooks}.
-Consequently, it is difficult to develop practical applications on universal quantum gate model computers at present.
+Today, two main architectures for quantum computers exist: \mbox{gate-based} quantum computers and \ac{QA}~\cite{102:Carugno2022}. \mbox{Gate-based} quantum computers use quantum gates to perform calculations, analogous to Boolean gates in classical computers.
+These processors are not yet fault-tolerant or large enough to achieve quantum supremacy, a state referred to as the \ac{NISQ} era~\cite{152:Brooks}.
+Consequently, it is difficult to develop practical applications on \mbox{gate-based} quantum computers at present.

-On the other hand, \ac{QA} devices, like the computer developed by D-Wave, map a problem to a mathematical model of interacting magnets, then search for an optimal solution for problems with a large solution space.
+On the other hand, \ac{QA} devices, such as the computer developed by D-Wave, map a problem to a mathematical model of interacting magnets and then search for an optimal solution for problems with a large solution space. \citeauthor{Liu2024}~\cite{Liu2024} developed a large-scale and energy-efficient superparamagnetic Ising quantum annealer, which advances the scope of coherent Ising devices for combinatorial optimization.
 In general, \ac{QA} is a mechanical metaheuristic to solve problems with a large, but discrete, search space.

 \ac{QA} systems are initialized in a low-energy state.
-So, the parameters of a problem are changed slowly, which allows the system to end in a low-energy state of the problem that corresponds to an optimal solution~\citep{dwave:c_gs_2}.
-The evolution of the system can be represented by a time-dependent Hamiltonian\footnote{A classical Hamiltonian is a mathematical description of some physical system in terms of its energies~\citep{dwave:c_gs_2}.}:
+The problem parameters are changed slowly enough, which allows the system to end in a low-energy state of the problem that corresponds to an optimal solution~\citep{149:Yarkoni2022}.
+The evolution of the system can be represented by a time-dependent Hamiltonian\footnote{See also~\citeauthor{102:Carugno2022}~\citep{102:Carugno2022} and \url{https://docs.dwavequantum.com/en/latest/quantum_research/quantum_annealing_intro.html} for the Hamiltonian term.}:

-where \emph{A} and \emph{B} are time-dependent coefficients, \emph{s} is the annealing time rescaled to take values between \emph{0} and \emph{1}, $\hat{\sigma}_{x, z}^{(i)}$ are the Pauli Matrices\footnote{In quantum mechanics, Pauli Matrices are a set of 2 × 2 complex Hermitian and unitary matrices that arise in Pauli's treatment of spins.} of operations on a qubit \emph{q$_{i}$}, \emph{h$_{i}$} is the qubit bias and \emph{J$_{i,j}$} the coupling strength between qubits.
+where \emph{A} and \emph{B} are time-dependent coefficients, \emph{s} is the annealing time rescaled to take values between \emph{0} and \emph{1}, $\hat{\sigma}_{x, z}^{(i)}$ are the Pauli Matrices\footnote{In quantum mechanics, Pauli Matrices are a set of 2 × 2 complex Hermitian and unitary matrices that arise in Pauli's treatment of spins.} of operations on a qubit \emph{q$_{i}$}, \emph{h$_{i}$} is the qubit bias, and \emph{J$_{i,j}$} the coupling strength between qubits.
 The algorithm gradually transitions in time from the initial ground state of the \emph{Initial Hamiltonian} to a state described by the \emph{Final Hamiltonian}~\citep{103:Schworm2023}.
 The {Final Hamiltonian} matches the energy function to be minimized, and represents the best solution at its minimum value.